madhus03/DevSecOps-Project/README.md

   * click on "launch Instance"

 - Create an Elastic IP address
-  Network & security > Elastic IPs > click on allocate Elastic IP -- Elastic Ip settings --
+  * Network & security > Elastic IPs > click on allocate Elastic IP
+  -- Elastic Ip settings --
-  Network Border group : us-east-1 (Mention the region of the instance) Public IPv4 address Pool : Amazon's pool of IPV4 addresses Click allocate
+  * Network Border group : us-east-1 (Mention the region of the instance)
+  * Public IPv4 address Pool : Amazon's pool of IPV4 addresses
+  * Click allocate
-  Name the Elastic IP address and save it > click on associate Elastic IP address > resource type: Instance > select the instance which you have created (netflix-    jenkins)>click associate.
+  * Name the Elastic IP address and save it > click on associate Elastic IP address > resource type: Instance > select the instance which you have created (netflix-jenkins)     > click associate.
 This will attach the Elastic IP to the netflix-Jenkins instance.

 - Connect to the instance using SSH.
-  Click the netflix-jenkins instance > click on connect > choose EC2 instance connect > click Connect.
+  * Click the netflix-jenkins instance > click on connect > choose EC2 instance connect > click Connect.
 Now we will be inside the server.
-  Update the packages ``` sudo apt update -y ```
+  * Update the packages ``` sudo apt update -y ```